wing5wong/artisan-whs-static/source/_events/2020-11-30_term-1-starting-dates-for-2021.md

 ---
 ##### Monday 1 February 2021

-**Year 9 and Year 13 students, and new students from all other year levels.**
+**Year 9 and Year 13 students, and new students from all other year levels.** There will be a Powhiri for all new students at 8.45am.